microweber/microweber-docs/guides/modules_crud.md

 We are also going to expose few of our functions to the api, which will allow us to make ajax calls to it.

 #### functions.php

+We are going to need few functions to get and save data in the database, so we will put them in this file.

 Open `userfiles/modules/testimonials/functions.php` and add this code.
 ```php
 <?php